Linuxfabrik/monitoring-plugins/README.md

 So the `|` character is reserved to separate plugin output from performance data.
 There is no way to escape it - so we have to replace it with `!`.

+Q: **Negative values for plugin arguments cause problems in Icinga.**

+A: As of 2024-11, Icinga still passes parameter values to plugins without a leading `=`.
+This causes plugins to assume that parameters starting with negative values are additional but unknown arguments.
+In Icinga this can be avoided by prefixing the first minus sign of a value with a backslash `\`, which is later removed by the [base.py](https://github.com/Linuxfabrik/lib/blob/main/base.py) library (v2024112001+).
+So just use `\-60` or `\-60:-3600` instead of `-60` or `-60:-3600` (see [#789](https://github.com/Linuxfabrik/monitoring-plugins/issues/789>)).